-Director & Chair, BCCM + Composition
+Associate Director, BCCM + Composition

-Bremer studied at the Eastman School of Music, CalArts, and received the Ph.D. in composition from UCSB.
-She was Chair of Composition at the University of Oklahoma from 1991-2000 where she held the O’Brien Presidential Professorship.
-Currently, she is a Professor of Composition/Theory and Chair of the Bob Cole Conservatory of Music at California State University Long Beach.
+Carolyn Bremer has been dubbed a composer "driven by hobgoblins of post modernist cant."
+She came to composition on the heels of intensive training as an orchestral bassist.
+She studied at Eastman, CalArts, and received the Ph.D. from UC Santa Barbara.
+Carolyn was Chair of Composition at the University of Oklahoma from 1991-2000 where she held the O’Brien Presidential Professorship.
+Currently, Carolyn is Associate Director of the Bob Cole Conservatory at Cal State Long Beach: she immensely loves her job.